Quick setup guide¶

 -

-Setting up a developer environment using poetry (recommended for developers)
+Setting up a developer environment using uv (recommended for developers)

 Installing RAI¶